Table of Contents

 Spinal fusion: In this, two or more vertebrae are fused permanently with a bone graft.
 Plastic or metal screws are used to give additional support to the spine and aid to heal the vertebrae.

-Vertebroplasty: Bone cement is injected into the fractured vertebrae to make it strong.
+Vertebroplasty: Bone cement is injected into the fractured vertebrae to make them strong.

 Let us see what you should do after the accident which will help in gaining your compensation.